ros2/ros2_documentation/source/Roadmap.rst

 * Progress on migration plan
 * Reconsider 1-to-1 mapping of ROS nodes to DDS participants
 * Uniqueness of node names
+* optional XML or YAML frontend for Python-based launch

 Infrastructure and tools
 ~~~~~~~~~~~~~~~~~~~~~~~~